Managing My Costochondritis With Exercise

-Costochondritis, or Tietze's Syndrome, is pain and inflammation in the chest, around the cartilage that joins the ribs to the sternum (breast bone).
-It can be painful even to breath, let alone exercise!
+Costochondritis and Tietze syndrome are two similar conditions that are characterized by pain and inflammation in the chest, around the cartilage that joins the ribs to the sternum (breastbone).
+It can be painful to even breathe, let alone exercise!

 - Exercise causes the release of pain-relieving and relaxing endorphins.